GioMez/Iris/README.md

 for it.
 That label gets dismissed a lot, and usually unfairly: done carelessly it shows, but done with care it is simply another way to write software.
 This codebase is reviewed, cross-checked across more than one model, and tested.
-And, not least, it is used by me — who, however small the need, is exactly the person who wanted it to exist.
+And, not least, it is used by me — who, for what it's worth, is exactly the person who wanted it to exist.